CBDOO at your service

 Culinary preparations

 CBD is a totally edible molecule, easily digested and therefore suitable for cooking, whether in flower or oil form.
-CBD should not be overcooked to avoid altering its flavors or effects, and it is essential that it be dissolved in a fat (oil, honey, milk, etc.) and not heated above 180°C. CBD flowers can be included in culinary preparations such as salads, pastries, smoothies or flavored dishes.
-The effects will obviously be slower, as digestion time is needed.
+CBD should not be overcooked to avoid altering its flavors or effects, and it is essential that it be dissolved in a fat (oil, honey, milk, etc.) and not heated above 180°C. CBD flowers can be included in culinary preparations such as salads, cookies, cocktails or flavored dishes.
+The effects will obviously be slower, as digestion takes time.

 In conclusion, CBD flowers are used for their benefits in reducing stress, anxiety and pain.
 They naturally improve sleep quality, and should be chosen according to their effects and qualities.
 Depending on what the consumer is looking for, the choice will not be the same.
 You'll need to pay close attention to the cultivation method, ensure the quality of the flower and choose an appropriate method of consumption to reap the full benefits of the plant.